jorge-huxley/jorge-huxley/README.md

 - 👋 Hi, I’m @jorge-huxley
 - 👀 I’m interested in robotics and machine learning.
-- 🌱 I’m currently learning mechanical engineering.
+- 🌱 I’m currently working as a mechatronics engineer.
-- 💞️ I’m looking to collaborate on robot projects.
+- 💞️ I’m looking to collaborate on python projects.
 - 📫 How to reach me: jorgearsilva.p@gmail.com

 <!---